bxparks/AUniter/tools/README.md

         * tested with v3.1
         * `$ brew install picocom`

+### MacOS 11 (Big Sur), 12 (Monterey)

+I have not done much testing on these MacOS versions.
+I *think* the installation steps are similar to MacOS Mojave.

 ### Windows

 Windows is definitely not supported because the scripts require the `bash`